radial/template-wheel/README.md

 ```
 .
-├── cat.conf
+├── echo.conf
 └── supervisor
     └── conf.d
-            └── cat.ini
+        └── echo.ini
 ```
-The two files 'cat.conf' and 'cat.ini' demonstrate the needs of a typical application, but this folder structure can easily support more complicated situations.
+The two files 'echo.conf' and 'echo.ini' demonstrate the needs of a typical application, but this folder structure can easily support more complicated situations.